-Interest: 40% Exploration activity: Iron one
+Interest: 40% Exploration activity: Iron ore

-Other parties: API Management Pty Ltd
+Other parties: API Management Pty Ltd (APIM)

-In order for API to earn an increase in its interest in the RHIOJV from 60% to 81% (dependant on Red Hill Iron's election detailed in (a) and (b) below), API is required to fund, on a 100% basis, all exploration and development expenditures relating to the RHIOJV project up to the point when first delivery of ore to customers takes place.
+In order for APIM to earn an increase in its interest in the RHIOJV from 60% to 81% (dependant on Red Hill Iron's election detailed in (a) and (b) below), APIM is required to fund, on a 100% basis, all exploration and development expenditures relating to the RHIOJV project up to the point when first delivery of ore to customers takes place.
 At any time up to and including the first delivery of ore, Red Hill Iron can elect to:

-- (a) reduce its interest to a 19% participating interest in the project by agreeing to repay 19% of funds expended on its behalf by API out of 80% of the Company's share of the RHIOJV project's free cash flow during mining operations; or - (b) revert to a 2% FOB royalty, which election will trigger the automatic cancellation of all liability in relation to exploration and development which are incurred by API on the Company's behalf.
+- (a) reduce its interest to a 19% participating interest in the project by agreeing to repay 19% of funds expended on its behalf by APIM out of 80% of the Company's share of the RHIOJV project's free cash flow during mining operations; or - (b) revert to a 2% FOB royalty, which election will trigger the automatic cancellation of all liability in relation to exploration and development which are incurred by APIM on the Company's behalf.

-API has advised that the total expenditure funded on behalf of the Company by API to 30 June 2017, including interest thereon, amounted to \$25,963,067.
+APIM has advised that the total expenditure funded on behalf of the Company by APIM to 30 June 2019, including interest thereon, amounted to \$28,831,371.